vienna-bio-center/PowerNetbox/docs/New-NetBoxDeviceRole.md

 ```

 ### -Confirm
-Confirm the deletion of the device
+Confirm the deletion of the device role

 ```yaml
 Type: Boolean